tensorflow/java/README.md

 `mvn install -Djavacpp.platform.extension=-mkl` or CUDA with `mvn install -Djavacpp.platform.extension=-gpu` or both with `mvn install -Djavacpp.platform.extension=-mkl-gpu`.

-Note that in some cases, if a version of the TensorFlow runtime library is not found for your environment, this process will fetch TensorFlow sources and trigger a build of all the native code (which can take many hours on a standard laptop).
-In this case, you will also need to have a valid environment for building TensorFlow, including the [bazel](https://bazel.build/) build tool and a few python dependencies.
-Please read [TensorFlow documentation](https://www.tensorflow.org/install/source) for more details.
+When building this project for the first time in a given workspace, the script will attempt to download the [TensorFlow runtime library sources](https://github.com/tensorflow/tensorflow) and build of all the native code for your platform.
+This requires a valid environment for building TensorFlow, including the [bazel](https://bazel.build/) build tool and a few Python dependencies (please read [TensorFlow documentation](https://www.tensorflow.org/install/source) for more details).

+This step can take multiple hours on a regular laptop.
+It is possible though to skip completely the native build if you are working on a version that already has pre-compiled native artifacts for your platform [available on Sonatype OSS Nexus repository](#Snapshots).
+You just need to activate the `dev` profile in your Maven command to use those artifacts instead of building them from scratch
+(e.g. `mvn install -Pdev`).

+Note that modifying any source files under `tensorflow-core` may impact the low-level TensorFlow bindings, in which case a complete build could be required to reflect the changes.

 ## Using Maven Artifacts